 The City of Lawrence and the Lawrence-Douglas County Housing Authority (LDCHA) have a very viable working relationship, and the partnership between the agencies spans beyond Consolidated Plan items.
-In addition to Tenant-Based Rental Assistance (TBRA), which continues to have a success rate of 83%, the Housing Authority has a very successful Moving to Work program in place.
+In addition to Tenant-Based Rental Assistance (TBRA), which has a success rate of 82%, the Housing Authority has a very successful Moving to Work program in place.
 The Lawrence-Douglas County Housing Authority sees the community as a big picture and not just in relation to the services that they provide.
-The City and the Housing Authority partnered on the Assessment of Fair Housing, providing a joint submission.
 The successful partnerships between the Housing Authority and the community will only continue to become stronger.